-My research is characterised by positioning financial elites, analytically and methodologically, as the entry point into these debates.
-Supported by funding from the ESRC, the British Academy, the Leverhulme Trust and the Nuffield Foundation, the majority of my research centres on London's international financial district and its relations with North America, Europe and, increasingly China.
+Supported by funding from the ESRC, the British Academy, The Leverhulme Trust and the Nuffield Foundation, the majority of my research centres on financial services in the UK, London's international financial district and its relations with Europe, China and North America.

-I was appointed an Editor of Geoforum in 2013 and have been awarded a British Academy Mid Career Fellowship (2015-2017).
+I was appointed an Editor of Geoforum in 2013 and held a British Academy Mid Career Fellowship (2015-2017).
+I am currently a Senior Fellow with The UK in a Changing Europe where I'm focusing on Brexit and the UK's financial services sector.

 2015-2019 Leverhulme Trust Programme Grant on Sustaining Urban habitats: an interdisciplinary approach (Co-investigator, PI Professor Darren Robinson, total grant £1.75m)